arg0nath/cfc/README.md

 🙌 Credits

-Inspired by Clean Architecture and the Flutter community.
+Inspired by Clean Architecture and the Flutter community

-🚀 Introducing Clean Folder Creator (CFC)

-Tired of repeating the same folder structure for every feature in Flutter?
-I built CFC – a simple Dart CLI tool that auto-generates a Clean Architecture setup with just one command.
-Save time, stay organized! ✨

-👉 Check it out on pub.dev/packages/cfc

-Just run: cfc your_feature, wait some milliseconds and..